 - Bernie Hung, Manager of Cardiopulmonary Services

-The Crittenton Cardiac Rehabilitation program is proud to be certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
+The Ascension Crittenton Cardiac Rehabilitation program is proud to be certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
 This national organization ensures that the scope of a facility’s program meets the essential standards of care in providing cardiac and pulmonary services.